pdmg-dev/expense-tracker-cli/README.md

 # CLI Expense Tracker

-A simple command-line expense tracker built in Python, following software development best practices and modular architecture.
+A simple command-line expense tracker application built in Python.

 Track your expenses, view summaries, and manage spending — all from your terminal.